 If a complaint in divorce is filed by one party, a presumption arises that the parties are living separate and apart not later than the date the complaint was served on the other party.
 This means that it shall be presumed that the parties are separated at least as of the date the complaint was filed and served.

 Oftentimes, couples do not want to proceed with a divorce because they believe that separating will give them time to reflect on the marriage.
 Many people believe that the time apart will allow them to decide if they really want to be with their spouse and to allow for a chance at reconciliation.
-Secondly, there may financial benefits too.
+There may be financial benefits too.
 For example, married but separated spouses are still married so they can retain the medical benefits that they have.
 There may be tax advantages and social security benefits too.
-Thirdly, some people may have religious beliefs that prohibit divorce.
-These people can start a new life with a legal separation, but they are not sacrificing their religious beliefs in order to do so.
-Finally, military spouses who remain married for 10 years can then receive military benefits.
+Some people may have religious beliefs that prohibit divorce.
+These people can start a new life with a separation, but they are not sacrificing their religious beliefs in order to do so.
+Military spouses might also be able to maintain military benefits.

-- Alimony, APL, and Spousal Support: In Pennsylvania, a spouse may be entitled to Alimony Pendente Lite if the parties have commenced the divorce process or spousal support if they have not commenced the divorce process.
+- Alimony Pendente Lite (APL) and Spousal Support.
+In Pennsylvania, a spouse may be entitled to Alimony Pendente Lite if the parties have commenced the divorce process or spousal support if they have not commenced the divorce process.
 They cannot get both.
 There are some important distinctions between APL and spousal support and a divorce lawyer can help the client understand those distinctions.
 A divorce lawyer can also help the client determine an appropriate amount of APL or spousal support based on the incomes of the parties and other variables.

 In order to receive a decree in divorce from the Court, there must be “grounds for divorce”.
 Living separate and apart is a necessary element of a unilateral no fault divorce under Section 3301(d) of the Pennsylvania Divorce Code.
 In these cases, the spouse who wants the divorce must file a divorce complaint and he or she must allege an “irretrievable breakdown” of the marriage.
 When the spouse can prove that the parties have continuously lived separate and apart for at least one-year, the Court may grant the decree in divorce even without the consent of the other spouse.